roschwartz79/postgres-playground/README.md

 More about postgres can be found [here](https://github.com/roschwartz79/my-notes/blob/main/postgres-notes.md), but we can mess around inside the DB, see what tables are there (`\d`), or even what databases are currently on the server (`\l`), and whenever we screw something up just restart the app and all will be good!
 Happy hacking!

+## Wishlist
+- Bash script [IN PROGERSS]: Create a bash script that can perform DB setup, as well as curl requests right from the command line!
+No insomnia needed, plus, some good bash practice.
+Use the current version of the script with `./api_requests.sh`